 When a heatwave hits, mosquitoes start their breeding season.
-Interestingly, with the global temperatures rising, scientists predict that climate change can affect the survival of mosquitoes and their ability to transfer diseases.
-They believe that because of the change in temperature and climate deadly mosquitoes can come to the areas, where they are still uncommon.
-However, this is just an estimate and there is nothing to fear for the moment.
+Interestingly, with global temperatures rising, scientists predict that climate change can affect mosquitoes’ survival and ability to transfer diseases.

-Apart from the above factors, mosquitoes are known to be attracted by bright-coloured clothes, perfumes, standing water and carbon dioxide that we exhale.
+Besides the above factors, mosquitoes are known to be attracted by bright-coloured clothes, perfumes, standing water and carbon dioxide we exhale.

 Remember we mentioned that mosquitoes are attracted to standing water?
 This is because they use it as a breeding ground to lay their eggs.
-The water source shouldn’t even be big, a single bottle cap with still water will be enough for a female mosquito to lay eggs.
-The most common water sources mosquitos can utilise in your garden include flower pots, ponds, birdbaths, dog bowls, fountains, gutters.
+The water source shouldn’t even be big; a single bottle cap with still water will be enough for a female mosquito to lay eggs.
+Mosquitos can utilise your garden’s most common water sources, including flower pots, ponds, birdbaths, dog bowls, fountains, and gutters.

-To get rid of mosquitoes in your garden, remove all the open-water sources.
-That way you will eliminate any surfaces used by female mosquitoes to lay their eggs.
+Remove all the open-water sources to get rid of mosquitoes in your garden.
+That way, you will eliminate any surfaces used by female mosquitoes to lay eggs.

-Clean the gutters, turn over any items that you believe might hold water, change the water in dog bowls daily.
-In water fixtures, such as fountains, you can kill mosquito larvae with larvicides like mosquito dunks.
-And when it comes to paddling pools and the likes, cover them appropriately and empty them out when not in use.
+Clean the gutters, turn over any items that you believe might hold water, and change the water in dog bowls daily.
+You can kill mosquito larvae with larvicides like mosquito dunks in water fixtures, such as fountains.
+And when it comes to paddling pools and the like, cover them appropriately and empty them out when not in use.

 Uncleaned gutters can become a shelter for many unwanted pests.
 For example, leaves, twigs and other debris become perfect materials for the birds nests.
 Not speaking of a nearby food source, in the face of mosquitoes and other insects lurking in the leaves…